I have an interest in a City of Mississauga initiative that seeks to develop the Story of Mississauga.

-The initiative is outlined in a 190-page City of Mississauga report entitled the Mississauga Heritage Management Strategy:
+The project is outlined in a 190-page City of Mississauga report entitled: “Mississauga Heritage Management Strategy”:

-I attended Story of Mississauga meetings in January and March 2017
+Story of Mississauga meetings in January and March 2017

-I attended a planning meeting connected with the The Story of Mississauga project in January 2017 in Toronto.
+I attended a planning meeting connected with the the Story of Mississauga project in January 2017 in Toronto.

-As well, the project has prompted me to think about the broader role of stories, and storytelling, in our lives.
+The project has prompted me to think about the theory and practice of storytelling – and about the role that stories play in our lives.

 Some preliminary thoughts

-In my way of looking at storytelling, a person can define storytelling however she or he likes.
+A person can define storytelling however she or he likes.

-A fake news story appearing in a televised broadcast, or a speech or series of tweets featuring a wide assortment of lies and gaslighting, can also qualify as storytelling.
+A fake news story appearing in a televised broadcast, or a speech or tweets featuring lies and gaslighting, can also qualify as storytelling.